trashbirdecology/luisdva.github.io/_posts/2021-03-04-tidy-rasters.md

 ---

 A while back, a colleague from Cuba contacted me seeking help with making species richness maps for plants.
-I had written about [species richness maps in R](https://luisdva.github.io/rstats/GIS-with-R/)
-{:target="_blank"} before, but only when working with point occurrence data or species range polygons.
+I had written about [species richness maps in R](https://luisdva.github.io/rstats/GIS-with-R/){:target="_blank"} before, but only when working with point occurrence data or species range polygons.
 In their case, the task was to reclassify and sum a bunch of MaxEnt models to create a species richness layer.

 I tried to point them to existing tutorials, but didn’t find any recent ones with good exposition, so here we are.
 I haven’t run my own SDMs in years, but as far as I know, this should still be the overall process.

 1. Run a distribution model (repeat for n species)

-2. Pick a threshold and reclassify each species’ raster layer with continuous values of suitability or probability of occurrence into binary presence/absence values.
+2. Pick a threshold and **reclassify** each species’ raster layer with continuous values of suitability or probability of occurrence into binary presence/absence values.

-3. Sum the reclassified layers to count the total species richness for each cell
+3. **Sum** the reclassified layers to count the total species richness for each cell

 > Disclaimer: I don’t know how others are doing this recently (I suspect with QGIS or ESRI software).